Modern Java Constructs

 JavaDoc code snippets

 Code examples in your java documentation are declared as a code snippet in a regular Java class.
-Your unit tests ensure that all your documented code snippets compile and run without trouble.
+Your unit tests ensure that all your documented code snippets will be compiled and run without trouble.

 JShell